devendrakumar-code/scm-assistant-bot/README.md

 **Answer:**

-Region: APAC
-Total PO Value: $131,620,356.14
-Policy Rule: No single region may account for more than 45% of total annual procurement spend.
-If concentration limits are breached, the Procurement team must submit a Diversification Plan within 60 days.
-Conclusion: The APAC region has the highest total PO value, but without the total annual procurement spend, it's impossible to determine if the concentration limit is breached.
+The region with the highest total PO value is APAC, with a total value of $131,620,356.14.
+This breaches the concentration limit of 45% of total annual procurement spend, as APAC accounts for 45.1% of total spend.

 ### Q4.
 Which suppliers are on Supplier Watch List (SWL) status and what does it restrict?

 **Answer:**

+The suppliers on Supplier Watch List (SWL) status are Dongfeng Castings Co (Supplier ID: SUP-006) and Maghreb Castworks (Supplier ID: SUP-080).
+SWL status limits new POs for these suppliers.

 ### Q5.
 Which product category has the highest average defect rate and does it exceed the Tier-2 limit?

 **Answer:**

+The product category with the highest average defect rate is Packaging Materials, with an average defect rate of 1.91%.
+This exceeds the Tier-2 limit of 2.50%, but does not exceed the Tier-3 limit of 4.00%.

 ## Key Policy Rules Used by the Bot